INFORMATION FOR PARENTS

 Requests for assistance are kept to a minimum so please be prepared if asked.

 This positive task in sharing expertise is the main reason the school is as well equipped as it is and has been one of the features of our community.
-The money that is saved by using voluntary labour for certain tasks can be redirected into purchase of equipment, teaching aids and resources for the school.
+The money that is saved by using voluntary labour for certain tasks can be redirected into purchase of equipment, teaching aids and resources for the school and we thank you in advance for your support.